naif-sameer/my-programming-docs/docs/javascript/js-docs.md

 	let phone = new Phone(12345, 'red');

-	// check if it instance from the function contructor console.log(phone instanceof Phone);
+	// check if it instance from the function contractor console.log(phone instanceof Phone);
 		// or
 		console.log(phone.constructor === Phone);